treasuryguild/treasury-apis/docs/github-project-api.md

 - `owner` (string):
   - For an organization-level project, this is the organization login.
-  - For a repository-level project, this is the repository owner's username.
+  - For a repository-level project (most common), this is the repository owner's username.

 - `projectNumber` (number):
   The project number (must be convertible to an integer).